Paqmind/releases/README.md

 ## Build folders and VCS

-At least three different, mutually exclusive approaches may be defined here.
+On of the fundamental questions.
+There are at least three different, mutually exclusive approaches to this.
-Consequences of the suitable / unsuitable approach for your team are of critical importance as one approach can't be easily switched to another.
+Consequences of the bad choice for your team may be critical because one approach can't be easily switched to another.

 ### Approaches